Pinaki82/Debian-minimal/additional_packages/RED-Blackmagic-Cine-Camera-R3D-Linux.md

 **WARNING:**

+---

-> WARNING: Try the installer in a VM or backup everything before running the installer script.
-If it works in the test environment, install the program in the production environment.
-PulseAudio System Tray Plugin stopped working and was automatically removed from the panel after installing REDline.
-MP3 and other audio files could not be played with any player application after installing REDline.
+Before executing the REDline installer script, it is recommended to run it within a virtual machine (VM) or take a backup of all data and the system using 'TimeShift'.
+Please note that it is advised to create a snapshot of the VM prior to running the script if you are testing the script within a VM.
+If the program works as expected without causing any issues with the OS in the test environment, the program can then be safely installed in the production environment.
+Unfortunately, upon installing REDline, the PulseAudio System Tray Plugin ceased to function and was automatically removed from the XFCE panel.
+As a result, MP3 and other audio files could not be played with any player application.
+Video editors typically anticipate an AppImage binary blob when working with proprietary software; however, this does not apply to RED Red Digital Cinema Camera Systems.

+---

 https://video.stackexchange.com/questions/12830/how-to-work-with-r3d-and-rmd-files-ffmpeg

 Ans.
 1:

 > R3D files are essentially just a custom container that holds video encoded in JPEG2000 and PCM audio.
 Though ffmpeg only supports the RED container until version 3, not the newer version 4 (see this).
+>
+> You can convert RED version **3** files the same way you
+> would convert any other video with ffmpeg.
+> F.e. to h264 use the command below.
+Doesn't make much sense though to
+> use h264 for further editing, you will have to use an intermediate codec
+>  and or container that your software supports:
+>
+> ```bash
+> ffmpeg -i input.r3d -vcodec libx264 -preset slow output.mp4
+> ```

 Ans.
 2: